310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 {% endbubble %}

 {% bubble Arashi sigh %}
-<th>(I’m relieved that I didn’t need to get into a fistfight with them, too… I wouldn’t have been able to, anyway — committing violence is fatal to an idol’s career.)</th>
+<th>(I’m relieved that I didn’t need to get into a fistfight with them, too… I wouldn’t have been able to, anyway — committing violence is a fatal blow to an idol’s career.)</th>

 <th>(I’d *much* rather settle things through vicious threats.
 That’s why animals usually growl at each other, after all.)</th>